Efficacy of simple continuum models for diverse granular intrusions: Material and Methodology

-The DPM is a more elaborate representation of a granular volume than the NDPM.
-Thus, many phenomena that cannot be captured accurately by the NDPM are expected to be captured by the DPM.
-But the NDPM, being a simpler model, is easier to implement and is computationally more efficient to solve.
-In this study, we aim to highlight the advantages and sufficiency of using each of these constitutive forms on a case by case basis.
+While DPM is a more elaborate representation of granular media compared to NDPM, NDPM is easier to implement and is computationally more efficient to solve.
+In this study, we aim to highlight the advantages and sufficiency of using each of these constitutive forms on a case-by-case basis.

 For the numerical implementation, we use a continuum simulation approach based on the Material Point Method (MPM)\cite{sulsky1994particle}, a derivative of the fluid-implicit-particle (FLIP) method for implementing a continuum description of granular media.
-The MPM implementation uses a combination of Lagrangian material points, which contain the state of the continuum, and a background computational mesh that is used for solving the equations of motion.
-Since the state is saved on the material points, the mesh is reset at the beginning of each computational step without any information loss, and thus the method allows for large deformations in the media without the error associated to large mesh deformations.
+The MPM implementation uses a combination of Lagrangian material points, which contain the state of the continuum, and a background computational mesh that is used to solve the equations of motion.
+Since the state is saved on the material points, the mesh is reset at the beginning of each computational step without any information loss, and thus the method allows for large deformations in the media without the error associated with large mesh deformations.
 A schematic representation of an explicit time-integration MPM-step is shown in Figure \ref{fig:2}.
-We use the MPM implementation described in Dunatunga and Kamrin \cite{dunatunga2015continuum} to implement the different constitutive equations representing granular volumes assuming 2D plane-strain motion.
-Thus, the out-of-plane dimension in each simulation is fixed at $1$m in this study.
+We use the MPM implementation described in Dunatunga and Kamrin \cite{dunatunga2015continuum} to implement the different constitutive equations representing granular volumes assuming 2D plane-strain motion. {We choose the spatial grid resolution ($\Delta x$) in each system on a case-by-case basis, such that all the geometric features are well represented and all system outputs converge.
+Also, to ensure numerical stability, we choose a time step ($\Delta t$) that satisfies the CFL condition based on minimum element size, maximum Young's modulus, and minimum medium density.}